Duffys Malt Whisky

 Recommended uses: to cure disordered liver, constipation, malaria, sick or nervous headache, loss of appetite, dizziness, jaundice, fever and flatulency.

 Bottle Circa: 1850’s

 Origin: New York, New York

 Dr. H.F.
 Perry Dead Shot Vermifuge (human dewormer) claimed to be “…capable, from the promptitude of its action, of clearing the system in a few hours of every worm.”
 Based on the numerous examples of this bottle I’ve found, the product must have achieved its desired effect.

 Caw's Ink New York Ink

-Caw’s ink started in 1886 with the acquisition and renaming of what was Foundation Ink Company, which best selling product so happened to be a “crow colored ink” the inspiration for the new name.
+Caw’s ink started in 1886 with the acquisition and renaming of what was Foundation Ink Company, who’s best selling product so happened to be a “crow colored ink”, the inspiration for the new name.

 Davis Vegetable Pain Killer